Strawberry Matcha Freezer Cups layered with creamy green matcha and fresh strawberry filling on a marble surface

 Storage & Make Ahead

 Freezer: Store freezer cups in an airtight container for up to 2 weeks.
 Keep them covered to prevent freezer burn and preserve flavor.
+If your matcha ever tastes stronger after freezing, proper preparation technique can help maintain balance —see how to make matcha without bitterness .

 Before Serving: Let cups sit at room temperature for 5–8 minutes to soften slightly for the creamiest texture.